The Complete Guide to ServiceNow Implementation

 - Contact ServiceNow for a detailed breakdown

-Businesses should consider the ongoing ServiceNow costs when budgeting (such as license renewals, support fees, and additional modules costs).
+Partners have vast experience and can help you save licensing costs.
+In addition, organizations should also consider the ongoing ServiceNow costs when budgeting (such as license renewals, support fees, and additional modules costs, as needed).

 Conclusion